Halsted station (CTA Metropolitan Main Line): Station details

 The main line had four tracks throughout its length.
 As originally designed, its stations had two island platforms, each between an outer track and an inner track, with the outer tracks bowing out to accommodate the platforms.
 This proved to produce a hazardous curve of the outer tracks, so the stations were reconfigured between 1898 and 1914.
 Halsted was changed to have an island platform between the inner tracks and two side platforms for each outer track.
 All platforms involved were wooden and built on a steel structure, and had hipped roof canopies of corrugated tin atop iron canopy frames; the original island platforms had the canopies cover approximately two-thirds of their original lengths, as well as their stairwells.

 Like other stations on the main line (but unlike the stations on the Metropolitan's Garfield Park and Logan Square branches, which had station houses with a semicircular elevation and bay windows), the original Halsted station house had a flat front, and was of brick construction with a sill and foundation of stone.
 Its interior had painted walls and ceiling with hardwood finishes, a bathroom and water heater, and a ticket agent's booth and newsstand.
 The station house was renovated and enlarged in the 1920s, and was changed to an off-white terra cotta design in the Beaux-Arts style by transit architect Arthur U. Gerber; this new station house included retail spaces next to the station entrance.

 Ridership

 In its last full year of operation, 1957, Halsted served 356,082 passengers, a 21.99 percent decline from the 456,486 passengers served in 1956.
-Its 1957 performance made it the 78th-busiest of the 133 "L" stations that were at least partially-manned at the beginning of the year, whereas in 1956 it had been the 71st-busiest of 134 such stations.
+Its 1957 performance made it the 78th-busiest of the 133 "L" stations that were at least partially-staffed at the beginning of the year, whereas in 1956 it had been the 71st-busiest of 134 such stations.
 For the part of 1958 it was open, the main line's Halsted station served 117,333 passengers and was the 112th-busiest of 124 stations.